-1. Automatic restore (Your data are also kept external server over last 10 days, every 24 hours)
+1. Automatic restore (Your data are also kept external server over last 15 days for shared hosting, 30 days for cloud hosting, every 24 hours)

 In your cPanel, you must use the tools of section 'JetBackup'

 A. To restore files automatically in few clicks

 Click icon 'File backups', select first date of backup, and click to the corresponding button on right :'File manager', select Folders/files to restore.
 To restore, use button 'Restore' or icon with circular arrows.
 Note that files beginning by a "." like .htaccess are not displayed by default, to show them, tick 'show hidden files' on top right.

 Example : if you want to restore all the public_html folder, select only this folder, or go inside this folder and select everything by the button at the top right, and then restore everything which is selected.
 Same for a subdomain folder, or addon/domain folder.

 Accept conditions, and give your email to be alerted of end of process OR once your pressed 'Restore', click 'Return to menu', and go in 'Queue' so see the process ongoing.

 NB : Restore only folders/files you care about, avoid restoring system folders/files you don't know anything about)